wayne923/leetpython/docs/The-1hr-Guide-To-Python/01_Objects and Variables.md

 print("b:", b)  # outputs b: 5
 ```

+##Conclusion

 Understanding objects and variables and the relationship between them is essential in learning Python.
 As we move forward, we'll explore how to manipulate them to develop complex and efficient Python programs.

-For now, let’s move onto the next topic- Operators!